JovianHQ/jovian-py/docs/TermsOfService.md

 **Support**

 Jovian offers email-based and online support tools.
-You may access support resources or contact our support by emailing at**\*\***\_\_\_**\*\***.
+You may access support resources or contact our support by emailing at [hello@jovian.ml](mailto:hello@jovian.ml).
 The Company does not make any promises regarding how quickly we will respond to your request for support, or that we will be able to fix any problems You may be having.
 Any suggestions by Company regarding use of the Services shall not be construed as a warranty.

 **Termination**

 The Company reserves the right to suspend or terminate your access to the Platform and the Services with or without notice and to exercise any other remedy available under law including but not limited to in cases where:

-Ø You are in breach of any of the terms and conditions contained herein,
+- You are in breach of any of the terms and conditions contained herein,

-Ø The Company is unable to verify or authenticate any information provided to Company by You,
+- The Company is unable to verify or authenticate any information provided to Company by You,

-Ø The Company has reasonable grounds for suspecting any illegal, fraudulent or abusive activity on part of such User, or
+- The Company has reasonable grounds for suspecting any illegal, fraudulent or abusive activity on part of such User, or

-Ø The Company believes in its sole discretion that User’s actions may cause legal liability for such User, other Users or for Company, or are contrary to the interests of the Platform.
+- The Company believes in its sole discretion that User’s actions may cause legal liability for such User, other Users or for Company, or are contrary to the interests of the Platform.

 Once temporarily suspended, indefinitely suspended or terminated, the User may not continue to use the Platform under the same Account, a different Account, or re-register under a new Account.
 On termination of an Account due to the reasons mentioned herein, such User shall no longer have access to data, messages and other material kept on the Platform by such User.
 All provisions of the ToS, which by their nature should survive termination, shall survive termination, including, without limitation, warranty disclaimers, indemnity and limitations of liability.